doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 1. From the dropdown menu on the right pane (to the left of the big "Run" button) select **MGE XE**
 1. Click **Run** to run the executable

+# Configuring MGE XE
 MGE XE consists of five tabs with configurable options: Graphics, Distant Land, In-Game, Config, and Instructions.
-There are a number of MGE XE options to enable now:
+There are a number of MGE XE options to enable now.

-# Configuring MGE XE
-MGE XE features five tabs with configurable settings for everything graphics-related.
-For this section, we will start with the Graphics and In-game tabs.

 ## Graphics Tab